FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/vpc_peering_connection_accepter_v2.md

 * `peer_vpc_id` - The VPC ID of the accepter tenant.

 * `peer_tenant_id` - The Tenant Id of the accepter tenant.

+## Timeouts

+This resource provides the following timeouts configuration options:

+* `create` - Default is 10 minute.
+* `delete` - Default is 10 minute.

 ## Import